Chapter 22: Playground Chat

 The colour drained from the flower girl’s face.
-Without thinking, she grabbed onto one of the fox’s tails and yanked him backward.
+Without thinking, she grabbed onto one of the fox’s tails and yanked him backward, causing him to yelp loudly.
 “Tails get back!
-It’s a Mutate disguised to look like a house!” she hissed at him over his surprised yelp as the structure in front of them shuffled to life.
+It’s a Mutate disguised to look like a house!” she hissed at him as the structure in front of them shuffled to life.

 As they neared a raised section of the road, Cosmo leaned into Tails’ ear.
 “Through here,” she whispered, pointing to a recess created by two unfinished concrete walls jutting out from the uneven ground.
 Keeping a wary eye on the house shambling in their direction, Cosmo slid into the space first with Tails following right behind.

 After passing through the crevasse, the flower girl turned around and felt her blood go cold as she came face to face with a trio of Robians.
 Two of them were red-bodied avians brandishing bladed pinion feathers on their hands and sharp talons on their feet.
 Behind them was a grey wolf, its metallic tail swaying up and down, the metal plates that replaced the natural fur crinkling softly with every movement.
 It crouched low with its long sharp claws extended and ready to pounce.

 Cosmo dimly heard Tails speak words of relief as he passed through, her attention was solely focused on the three Robians that appeared in front of her.
 “Uh… Tails?” she said, with a touch of worry in her voice.
 “We got company!”